wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Validate GraphQL Scalar Types

 GraphQL scalar types are meant to represent an indivisible value, like a string or an integer.
-Usually, a gateway can't validate the value of a scalar type because it's just a string.
+Usually, a router can't validate the value of a scalar type because it's just a string.
 However, custom modules allows you to hook into the process before the value is sent to the subgraph and before it's sent to the client.
 In our case, we ensure that the `Money` scalar type is a valid money format.
 We can validate the value of the scalar type in the `MoneyScalarHandler` hook and return an error if the value is invalid.

 ```go